Armandulis/Books-API/README.md

 (I assumed that there's 100 requests per 5 minutes rate limit).
 However, i could not reproduce rate limit exceptions from OpenLibraryAPI, so instead you could manually throw an exception in message handler, so that try/catch block sends another message with a delay.

-You can test the project by checking OpenAPI documentation.
+You can test the project by checking project's [OpenAPI](./openapi/openapi.yml) documentation.
 1. Create a user by sending a POST request to `/api/register` - pass email and password in body
 2. Login by sending a POST request to `/api/register` - pass email, password and username (username same as email)
 3. From the login, you should receive a JWT bearer token, you need to use this token in header for next requests